 They may have you so deeply manipulated and enchanted that you forget yourself.

 As you prioritize them more and more and neglect yourself, you may wake up one day and realize how much time and energy you’ve wasted on someone who doesn’t deserve it.

 Add to that the mind games, the childish behavior, and the lack of empathy and maturity, and you may feel overwhelmed and shocked at how you ended up in this situation.

-Being a victim of emotional abuse can lead to trauma, not just because of the narcissistic behavior but due to the lack of support around you as you go through it.
+Being a victim of emotional abuse can lead to post traumatic stress disorder (PTSD), not just because of the narcissistic behavior but due to the lack of support around you as you go through it.
 As mentioned, narcissism lures you into a corner and makes you feel isolated.

 When you feel isolated, you don’t have the support of those you love, so you’re more likely to develop a trauma.

 Support systems are vital for preventing overwhelming experiences from becoming traumatic.